 Yet the second time I saw the movie, I got the joke — and the deeper meaning behind it.
 In fact, I hope Thor stays fat in the future.

 To fully understand the beauty of Fat Thor, place this new stage for his character in the context of the entire "Thor" series.
 When we meet the God of Thunder (Chris Hemsworth) in Kenneth Branagh's first chapter, the 2011 movie "Thor," he is a straightforward comic book deity — strong, good-looking, athletic, self-important.
 The story around him has Shakespearean overtones (it's no coincidence that Branagh has directed five Shakespeare adaptations), but the central character arc is orthodox: An anointed one has to become worthy of his destiny by overcoming his sense of entitlement, save the world and find true love (Natalie Portman's Jane Foster).
 There is some comic relief, but no more so than one would expect from any other film in this genre.
-If anything, the central appeal of Thor in those movies was his relationship with adopted brother Loki (Tom Hiddleston).
+If anything, the central appeal of Thor in the movie was his relationship with adopted brother Loki (Tom Hiddleston).
 Their love-hate dynamic takes on epic proportions and is an engine that fuels other important parts of the Marvel Cinematic Universe story while remaining compelling in its own right.

 This traditional hero's journey was the template for Thor's storylines in both "Thor" and its three sequels (in terms of this character's story): 2012's "The Avengers," helmed by Joss Whedon, 2013's "Thor: The Dark World," as directed by Alan Taylor (a "Game of Thrones" alum) and 2015's "Avengers: Age of Ultron," also directed by Whedon (and sans Loki).